miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### Some Addition

-If shutting down the system is frustrating to you, here is the way to do it.
+If manualy shutting down the system is frustrating, shell commands make it easy:

     $ shutdown -h now

-To restart the computer:
+Restart the computer with:

     $ reboot

-To log out:
+Log out with:

     $ exit

 or simply press <kbd>Ctrl</kbd> + <kbd>D</kbd>.

-If any of these don’t work, adding a `sudo` in front will probably help.
+If any of these don’t work, adding a `sudo` in front will probably help:

     $ sudo reboot